mciocchi/cyanide/README.md

    :project-root "/home/user/test-project"
    ; functions to call at load time
    :load-hook '()
-   ; functions to call at project teardown time (not implemented yet) :teardown-hook '()
+   ; List of functions to call at project teardown time.
+Using this generic ; teardown hook will prevent multiple views from activating at the same time ; when switching between projects.
+   :teardown-hook '(cyanide-disable-current-view-if-exists)
    ; scripts to automate repetitive bits of work I keep having to do by hand :tasks '(systemd-nspawn
             maven
             do-something
             do-something-else)))

-; I want to use maven with this project.
-There are a lot of maven tasks I use, ; so I should declare this as a separate sub-menu using cyanide-menu-builder.
+;; I want to use maven with this project.
+There are a lot of maven tasks I use, ;; so I should declare this as a separate sub-menu using cyanide-menu-builder.
 (cyanide-menu-builder '(:id 'maven
                         :display-name "Maven"
                         :members '(mvn-validate